iambrainstorming/iambrainstorming.github.io/src/chapters/economics/are-tariffs-good.md

 > Developed countries have a long history of exploiting developing countries in the name of intellectual property rights.
 This gives an unfair advantage to developed nations, and this must stop.

 **India needs to negotiate well**.

+## Benefits of Trade

+First, trade makes people better off when their preferences differ.

+Second, trade increases productivity through specialization and the division of knowledge.

+Third, trade increases productivity through specialization according to comparative advantage.

+If I were to try to grow my own food and tailor my own clothes and have to make my own shoes, I'd be starving, ill clothed, and I wouldn't have very good shoes.
+I'd certainly wouldn't know much about economics.
+It simply is not possible for one person to know everything.
+It's not even possible for one person to know everything about a single topic.

+## Comparative Advantage

+First, just by rearranging who does what, we can make more stuff through specialization in trade even if no one ever gets any better at doing any line of work.

+Second, If you get better at doing something, that obviously benefits you, but it also benefits me even though my abilities to produce haven't changed at all.

+Watch the video how it works:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4rUfoU04QJM?si=U_kGy1TbrZZrO_FT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+> The more different we are from each other, the more we benefit from trading with each other.

+## Will lowering tariffs harm farmers in India?

+Who will make a sale with low tariffs?
+Anyone who sells at the global price will make a sale.
+India, with its low labor costs, has the potential to increase exports with lower tariffs, benefiting both farmers and companies.
+However, success depends on the level of specialization and government support for entrepreneurs through quality education.
+With the right policies, India can become a leading exporter, similar to China.
+Additionally, [food prices in India are lower than global prices](https://www.theglobaleconomy.com/rankings/food_price_index_wb/), meaning that if India sells at global rates, it can expand its exports.
+Therefore, lowering tariffs can be advantageous for farmers, enabling them to access international markets and boost their earnings.

+## Will we lose jobs through lower tariffs?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pZye4zFzk3o?si=3l6uY4YZhyxSFVly" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Let's consider trade and jobs.
+What happens when a tariff is lowered?
+Well, imports will increase, and there will be fewer jobs in the import competing industry.
+For example, if we have a tariff on shoes and we reduce the tariff, we'll have imports of more shoes from China and from Vietnam, and that will mean fewer jobs in the American shoe-producing industry.
+That's what people see when they think about reducing a tariff.
+They're worried about losing those jobs in the American industry.

+However, we want to see the issue in a deeper way, in a more fundamental way, and a key question to ask is, "Why do people send us goods?
+Why would workers in China and Vietnam work long hours to send us shoes?"
+It's certainly not from the kindness of their heart.
+Ultimately, they want goods in return, goods or services.
+They are working -- they are producing in order to consume.
+They are sending us goods because they want goods in return.
+They are not doing it out of the goodness of their hearts, but out of self-interest as Adam Smith said.

+And that leads to a fundamental insight about international trade.

+> Namely, we pay for our imports with exports.
+When we import more, we will ultimately export more because we pay for our imports through our exports.

+What this means is that trade doesn't destroy jobs overall.
+Trade moves jobs from import-competing industries to export industries, and overall, wages increase on average because of comparative advantage.
+Because we pay for our imports with exports, when we import more, we will export more.
+Jobs will reduce in the import competing industries and increase in the export industries.